 - blurb A short description of the plugin. - category The category of the plugin.
 It is recommended to follow the Plugin coding guidelines and use one of the defined categories.
-There can be multiple entries. - · conflicts Specifies that the plugin conflicts with a certain system configuration. - copyright The plugin's copyright information. - license The plugin's license information. - provides Specifies that this plugin provides the same functionality as another Elgg plugin or a PHP extension. - screenshot Screenshots of the plugin.
-There can be multiple entries.
-See the advanced example for syntax. - suggests Parallels the requires system, but doesn't affect if the plugin can be enabled.
+There can be multiple entries. - conflicts Specifies that the plugin conflicts with a certain system configuration. - copyright The plugin's copyright information. - license The plugin's license information. - provides Specifies that this plugin provides the same functionality as another Elgg plugin or a PHP extension. - suggests Parallels the requires system, but doesn't affect if the plugin can be enabled.
 Used to suggest other plugins that interact or build on the plugin. - website A link to the website for the plugin.